 Ibrahim Omer became an MP to represent communities who often struggle to have their voices heard.
 His experience spans fleeing his home country, being in a refugee camp, working as a minimum wage cleaner, graduating from university, and representing low paid workers as a union organiser.

-Ibrahim’s wide personal experience makes him the real deal.
-He left his home country of Eritrea in 2003, making the dangerous border crossing to neighbouring Sudan.
-He spent years in UN-run refugee camps where he worked as an interpreter, until being detained on suspicion of being a spy.
-It was only when the UN stepped in that he was rescued and offered the chance to come to New Zealand.
+He left his home country of Eritrea in 2003 spending years in UN-run refugee camps where he worked as an interpreter.
+He was then detained on suspicion of being a spy, it was only when the UN stepped in that he was rescued and offered the chance to come to New Zealand.

 Since becoming involved in politics at university, Ibrahim has taken every opportunity to work for a better tomorrow.
-He has chaired the board of ChangeMakers Resettlement Forum, been involved in governance for the Living Wage Movement, and knocked on hundreds of doors and made thousands of calls as a Labour volunteer.
+He has chaired the board of Change Makers Resettlement Forum, been involved in governance for the Living Wage Movement, and knocked on hundreds of doors and made thousands of calls as a Labour volunteer.

 During his time in parliament Ibrahim has advocated for migrant communities, refuges and low-paid workers across Aoteroa.
 He is also the co-chair of the New Zealand Parliamentary friendship group for Middle East and Africa facilitating closer ties between New Zealand, Africa and the Middle East.